Billy Elliot the Musical Live: Act I

 Billy arrives for his first private ballet lesson bringing with him things to inspire a special dance for the audition ("Dear Billy (Mum's Letter)").
 He begins learning from and bonding with Mrs Wilkinson while he develops an impressive routine for his audition ("Born to Boogie").
 Mrs Wilkinson's daughter Debbie tries to discourage Billy because she has a crush on him.
 Meanwhile, Jackie and Tony are engaged in daily battles with riot police that often turn bloody.
 They struggle to support the family with very little strike and union pay, a difficult task that goes on for nearly a year.

-When the day of the Royal Ballet School audition arrives, police are coming through the village and Tony has been injured by the police.
-Because Billy had not come to the miner's hall to get picked up by Mrs Wilkinson for the audition, she goes to the Elliot home.
-Billy's family and some members of the community have gathered there.
-She is forced to reveal that she has been teaching Billy ballet in preparation for this very day.
-This news upsets Jackie and Tony, who gets in an argument with Mrs Wilkinson.
-Tony tries to force Billy to dance on the table in front of everyone.
-The police approach and, as everyone escapes, Billy calls out to his father saying that his mother would have let him dance, but Jackie refuses to accept that, saying that "Your Mam's dead!".
-Billy goes into a rage ("Angry Dance"), and for nearly a year, stays away from anything related to ballet.